GPO: Learning from Critical Steps to Improve LLM Reasoning: Discussion and Limitations

 While \sys shows promise in enhancing LLM reasoning, we acknowledge several limitations and areas for future work.

-One limitation is the computational overhead from generating multiple continuations for critical step identification, which is a common limitation for related works~\cite{setlur2024rl,yuan2023scaling,zelikman2022star}.
-However, thanks to the advances in LLM inference acceleration like advanced KV-caching and batching techniques in vLLM~\cite{kwon2023efficient}, the overhead of \sys is not very significant as it uses batch inference and cached previous steps.
-For PPO, integrating \sys costs around 1.9x time compared to the original PPO.
-For offline preference method, data preparation takes about 1.8x time, but once prepared, the fine-tuning process is similar to the original methods for DPO/KTO/ORPO/SimPO.
+A key limitation is the computational overhead from the Monte Carlo estimation of future returns at each step.
+This adds a non-negligible cost, increasing PPO training time by approximately 1.9x and offline data preparation by 1.8x, a common challenge for related methods~\cite{setlur2024rl,yuan2023scaling,zelikman2022star}.
+However, this trade-off is manageable.
+First, as shown in~\autoref{sec:scaling}, performance gains saturate after a certain number of simulations, allowing for a practical balance between accuracy and cost.
+Second, to adapt \sys for very long trajectories, we employ a simple heuristic of grouping multiple generation steps into a single logical step.
+We validated this approach on a challenging long-context reasoning subset of BigBenchExtremeHard (BBEH)~\cite{kazemi2025big}, where this simple grouping strategy enabled \sys to achieve 36.0\% accuracy—a substantial +7\% improvement over the DPO baseline.
+This result confirms that \sys can be effectively scaled to complex tasks, and we provide the experiment details in \autoref{app:long_traj_exp}.

-Furthermore, despite our results and theoretical guarantees, open questions remain regarding critical step identification.
-For instance, could model-based explainability techniques~\cite{guo2021edge,yu2023airs} offer higher fidelity in pinpointing critical reasoning steps compared to our model-free approach?
-Additionally, investigating hybrid approaches could be promising.
-If the computation cost is the bottleneck while the money cost is not, could commercial LLMs like GPT-4o assist in identifying critical steps?
+Furthermore, there are several promising avenues for future research.
+To further enhance efficiency in the online setting, the current Monte Carlo estimation could be replaced with a more sample-efficient alternative like Generalized Advantage Estimation (GAE)\cite{schulman2017proximal}, leveraging the value network trained by the PPO algorithm.
+Beyond efficiency, open questions remain regarding the identification of critical steps.
+For instance, could model-based explainability techniques\cite{guo2021edge,yu2023airs} offer higher fidelity compared to our model-free approach?
+Investigating hybrid methods, such as using powerful commercial LLMs like GPT-4o to assist in identifying critical steps, could also be a fruitful direction.

 Finally, evaluating the quality of identified critical steps currently relies on downstream task performance and expensive, hard-to-scale human judgment.
+Benchmarks like ProcessBench~\cite{zheng2024processbench} only focus on identifying first incorrect step in a failed trajectory, which is not fully aligned with the scope of critical step identification.
 Developing automated metrics or benchmarks to reliably assess critical step quality and relevance would significantly benefit future research and accelerate iteration on methods like \sys.
-We hope our work encourages further exploration of these important questions in targeted reasoning improvement and LLM explainability.
+We hope our work encourages further exploration of these important questions.